gideonn/Insta-AutoFeedLiker/README.md

 ########################################################################################################################
 First off, you need to head over to www.instagram.com/developer
 1) Click on Manage Clients

 2) Click on Register a New Client

-3) Fill out the details
+3) Fill out the details as instructed in here -> http://jelled.com/instagram/access-token

 4) Watch the 2 min video -> https://www.youtube.com/watch?v=LkuJtIcXR68

-5) Save the access token in config.txt file as access_token=newly generated token
+5) Save the access token in config.txt file as

+access_token=newly generated token

 We need this access token to make requests to instagram.

 And that's it, download the script and config.txt.

 Edit config.txt

 Run the script, sit back and let the script do its work.